railsadminteam/rails_admin/docs/associations-basics.md

 You can edit related objects in filtering-multiselect by double-clicking on any visible item in the widget.

+### Avoiding edit recursions on inverse associations

-If you set the :inverse_of option on your relations, RailsAdmin will automatically populate the inverse relationship in the modal creation window. (link next to belongs\_to and has\_many widgets)
+If you set the `:inverse_of` option on your relations, RailsAdmin will automatically populate the inverse relationship in the modal creation window. (link next to :belongs\_to and :has\_many multiselect widgets)

+It will also hide the inverse relation on nested forms.
+As a good practice, you should always set `:inverse_of` options.
+It will help ActiveRecord performances and RailsAdmin will take advantage of its definition.

 ### Readonly